miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] End​ ​Process​ ​State

 ---
+### Q) Which is the best way to navigate to a specific page in a web browser?

+- [o] Use the Navigate To activity inside an Attach Browser container
+- [-] Use the Type Into activity inside an Attach Browser container
+- [-] Use a Type Into activity with a full selector

+---
+### Q) Which of the following are considered best practices?

+- [o] Removing unreferenced variables.
+- [o] Deleting disabled code.
+- [-] ULeaving target applications opened.

+---
 ### Q) Which of the following are considered best practices?
 Select all the options that apply.

 - [-] Keeping environment settings hard coded inside workflows.
 - [o] Breaking the process into smaller workflows.
 - [o] Reusing workflows across different projects.

 ---
 ### Q) What can the UiPath Robotic Enterprise Framework template be used as?